uselessidbr/nvidia-driver/README.md

 ```
 In order to run this image on OKD 4.9 you will need to workaround a bug in SELinux (container-selinux package).
 To achieve this, we need to create a new MachineConfig to change SELinux's module.

-I won't cover all the steps to install GPU-OPERATOR on OKD 4.9, but, in summary that is what you will need:
+I won't cover all the steps needed to install GPU-OPERATOR on OKD 4.9, but, in summary that is what you will need:

 1) Install NFD Operator (NODE FEATURE DISCOVERY)
 - It is straight-forward, just install the operator and create a new instance (dont need to change anything in the template);